seasonedcc/croods/docs/docs/the-actions.md

 It will store the result on `destroyed` unless it is still requesting (`destroying`) or the request caused an error (`destroyError`).

-Calling it this way is equivalent to what the APIs call `DELETE/DESTROY/REMOVE`.
+Calling it this way is equivalent to what the APIs name as `DELETE/DESTROY/REMOVE`.

 ```
 const { destroyed, destroying, destroyError } = state